react-bootstrap-table/react-bootstrap-table2/docs/columns.md

 ```

 ## <a name='text'>column.text (**required**) - [String]</a>
-`text` will be apply as the column text in header column, if your header is not only text and you want to customize your header column, please check [`column.headerFormatter`](#headerFormatter)
+`text` will be the column text in header column by default, if your header is not only text or you want to customize the header column, please check [`column.headerFormatter`](#headerFormatter)

 ## <a name='hidden'>column.hidden - [Bool]</a>
 `hidden` allow you to hide column when `true` given.